Hot Water Heating Systems

 Tankless Water Heaters

 While tank-based water heaters are the most commonly used hot water heating system, tankless water heaters are a viable alternative for homes without a water tank.
 In a tankless water heater, the main component is a coil of pipe that is connected at both ends of the piping system.
 This coil of pipe is connected to the cold water supply at one end and to the hot water delivery piping at the other end of the heating system.
 The home’s boiler will heat the water for the home.
 The water then heats the coil, and the heated coil creates hot water for a home’s taps.
-Argent is proud to offer a full line of Rinnai Tankless Water Heaters – the #1 selling tankless water heater in the US.
+Argent is proud to offer a full line of Lochinvar Tankless Water Heaters as well as Rinnai Tankless Water Heaters – the #1 selling tankless water heater in the US.

 Stand Alone Home Heating Units